slatedocs/slate/JS_SDK.md

 `show_thankyou` is a boolean to check if after success thank you screen to be shown or not. default value is `true`

 `dnc_checked` is a boolean to autocheck the DNC checkbox. default value is `false`

+`host` is a string of your own domain if anarock system is deployed at your end locally.

  `projects` is an array of Objects of the following signature `[{name: '', campaign_id: ''}]` pass this to show project dropdown in the form.